ruiborda/go-swagger-generator/doc_page/docs/array-responses.md

 ---
 sidebar_position: 14
-title: Array Responses
+title: Array Responses (v2)
 ---

-# Documenting Array Responses
+# Documenting Array Responses (v2)

-This guide shows how to document API endpoints that return arrays of objects in go-swagger-generator.
+This guide shows how to document API endpoints that return arrays of objects in Go-Swagger-Generator v2, for OpenAPI 3.0 specifications.

 ## Basic Array Response

-The most common scenario is an API endpoint that returns an array of objects.
-Here's how to document this type of response:
+The most common scenario is an API endpoint that returns an array of objects (e.g., a list of users).
+Here's how to document this type of response using `SchemaFromDTO` with a slice of pointers to your DTO.

 ```go
 package main